Rigidity of Circle Packings with Flexible Radii: Definitions and Notation

-It is known that for a simple triangulated packing in the plane, all radii can be determined uniquely and monotonically by the radii on the boundary of the graph (see\cite{kstep} for details and an algorithm to approximate all radii from boundary radii).
-Suppose there are $b$ vertices on the boundary of triangulated graph $G$, then the set of packings of $G$ is homeomorphic to $(0,\infty)^b$.
-An elementary proof based on angle sums around interior disks is given in \cite{bauer_stephenson_wegert_2011}.
+The idea of being ``simple'' is that circle packings of this type behave like harmonic functions on a simply connected region in $\mathbb{R}^2$.
+It is known that for a simple triangulated packing in the plane, all radii can be determined uniquely and monotonically by the radii on the boundary of the graph (This observation originally comes from Thurston \cite{thurston}, also see\cite{kstep} for details and an algorithm to approximate all radii from boundary radii).
+Suppose that there are $b$ vertices on the boundary of a triangulated graph $G$, then the set of packings of $G$ is homeomorphic to $(0,\infty)^b$.
+An elementary proof based on the sums of angles around the interior disks is given in \cite{bauer_stephenson_wegert_2011}.